awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 + Read replicas don't support deletion policies\.
 AWS CloudFormation ignores any deletion policy that's associated with a read replica\.
 + If you specify `SourceDBInstanceIdentifier`, don't set the `MultiAZ` property to `true`, and don't specify the `DBSnapshotIdentifier` property\.
 You can't deploy read replicas in multiple Availability Zones, and you can't create a read replica from a snapshot\.
 + Don't set the `BackupRetentionPeriod`, `DBName`, `MasterUsername`, `MasterUserPassword`, and `PreferredBackupWindow` properties\.
 The database attributes are inherited from the source DB instance, and backups are disabled for read replicas\.
-+ If the source DB instance is in a different region than the read replica, specify an ARN for a valid DB instance\.
-For more information, see [Constructing a Amazon RDS Amazon Resource Name \(ARN\)](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Tagging.html#USER_Tagging.ARN) in the *Amazon RDS User Guide*\.
++ If the source DB instance is in a different region than the read replica, specify an Arn for a valid DB instance\.
+For more information, see [Constructing a Amazon RDS Amazon Resource Name \(Arn\)](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Tagging.html#USER_Tagging.Arn) in the *Amazon RDS User Guide*\.
 + For DB instances in Amazon Aurora clusters, don't specify this property\.
 Amazon RDS automatically assigns writer and reader DB instances\.
 *Required*: No
 *Type*: String